Carl Braden: Later activism

 The Southern Christian Leadership Conference hosted a reception honoring Frank Wilkinson and Carl Braden on April 30, 1961, the day before they went to jail for defying the House Un-American Activities Committee.
-Dr. Martin Luther King Jr. and Dr. James Dombrowski were present at this reception honoring Wilkinson and Braden.
+Martin Luther King Jr. and James Dombrowski were present at this reception honoring Wilkinson and Braden.

 Death

 Carl Braden died suddenly of a heart attack on February 18, 1975, and is buried in Eminence Cemetery in Henry County, Eminence, Kentucky.